 * The above are only some specific items that some travellers tend to overlook.
 Be sure to consider your own personal circumstances and requirements when selecting an insurance policy.

-Disclaimer: We use World Nomads for our own guides when we travel, and have for many years.
+Disclaimer: We use IATI for our own guides when we travel, and have for many years.
 We truly believe in their product.
-If you purchase a World Nomads policy through our site, we may receive an affiliate commission.
-We only affiliate with World Nomads because they have the best product.
-By booking through our page you will be helping support our company.
+If you purchase a IATI policy through our site, we may receive an affiliate commission.
+We only affiliate with IATI because we believe they have the best product.

-World Nomads are an independent company of Young Pioneer Tours.
-It is the responsibility of the traveller to check which countries are covered by them (or any insurer) before you embark on your tour with us.
+IATI are an independent company of Young Pioneer Tours.
+It is the responsibility of each traveller to check which countries are covered by them (or any insurer) before you embark on your tour with us.